isaziconsulting/XRayFrontSideDetection/index.md

 ## Architecture

 Convolutional neural networks (convnets) are a deep learning technique that use a hierarchy of filter banks to extract visual features as an input for a classifier.
 Structurally Agni is a convnet with four convolutional layers and two dense affine layers.
-In particular our architecture is based on the widely used VGG model where each model "block" has two convolutional layers with the same number of filters followed a pooling (downsampling) layer.
+In particular our architecture is based on the widely used VGG model where each model "block" has two convolutional layers with each with the same number of filters followed a pooling (downsampling) layer.
 We also use [batch normalization](https://arxiv.org/abs/1502.03167) between layers to allow us to be less careful about initialisation and improve training speed and regularise parameters to reduce over-fitting.

 ## Training

 To find weights that extract good features, weights are iteratively adjusted such that Agni best predicts the orientation of a given x-ray and orientation label pair.
 The extent to which a prediction is correct is measured using a loss function.
 Since our problem has two classes (frontal and lateral), we use binary cross-entropy loss.
 To adjust weights such that loss is minimised we use [Adam](https://arxiv.org/abs/1412.6980), a modern gradient descent optimiser.

-We visualise the training process using [tensorboard](https://www.tensorflow.org/get_started/summaries_and_tensorboard).
+We visualise the training process using [tensorboard](https://www.tensorflow.org/get_started/summaries_and_tensorboard) (as shown below).
 100 iterations/epochs of training were sufficient for our model to converge to a near zero valuation loss:

 <p style="float: left; font-size: 9pt; text-align: center; width: 48%; margin-right: 1%; margin-bottom: 0.5em;">
   <img src="assets/acc.png" style="width: 100%"/>